-CMDS 380 - Principles of Clinical Management
+CMDS 380 - Principles of Clinical Management 3 hours

 Introduction to assessing human communication behavior and planning intervention for improving speech and language abilities.
 Introduction to principles of professional and ethical conduct.
 Participants observe persons with communication disorders and intervention techniques in the Truman State University Speech and Hearing Clinic.
-Prerequisites: CMDS 200, 261, 460, 470, 472, or instructor's permission.
-Majors only.
+Prerequisites: CMDS 200, 261, 460, 470, and 472.
+CMDS majors only.

-CMDS 460 - Language Development 3 hours
+CMDS 460 - Language Development

 Study of typical language development in children from birth to adolescence.
 Theories of language development and placing language in the context of motor, cognitive, and social development.
 Language observation and linguistic analysis techniques; comparison of Standard American English to major social dialects.
 Relationship between language development and literacy.
-Prerequisites: CMDS 200, 261, or instuctor's permission.
+Prerequisites: CMDS 200 and 261.
+CMDS majors only.